 Before you open an account on every major social networking platform, evaluate these three components.
 You likely don’t need to have a presence on all social media channels, and you most definitely don’t want to have the same social media strategy across all media channels.

-So, don’t make the mistake of spending time on a channel you don’t need, and let’s evaluate other social media platforms your business or organization should be on, according to these three key factors.
+Don’t make the mistake of spending time on a channel you don’t need, and let’s evaluate other social media platforms your business or organization should be on, according to these three key factors.
 Once you identify these factors it’ll be easy to identify the best social media for business based on your audience, the types of campaigns you hope to run and your strategy.

 What is your industry?

 For example, if you’re a B2B company that sells a very specific software tool for health care practitioners, your product isn’t very visual, and your audience is very professional, Instagram or Pinterest aren’t the platforms in which you want to assert your social media presence.

 In this scenario, using LinkedIn and/or Facebook would be in your best interest.
 Both of these social media platforms cater to broader audiences and have detailed ad-targeting capabilities related to specific professions, and have a higher level of professionalism than other social channels.